 A surviving spouse and natural children who were a part of your household at the time of the relative’s death are already considered dependents.
 “Natural children” include children who were legally adopted.
 Children who are dependents remain so until age 18 (age 23 if a full-time student).
 A dependent child who is physically or mentally disabled may be eligible for further benefits.

 A surviving spouse and natural children who were not part of the household at the time of death must prove their dependence on the deceased.
 Any other person claiming to be a dependent (for example, a parent, grandparent, grandchild, brother or sister) must also prove actual dependence.
 A judge determines whether these relatives are considered dependents.

 Funeral benefits are paid to the individual responsible for the funeral costs, or to the estate.

-Call an Experienced East Brunswick Workers’ Comp Lawyer to Determine When Death Benefits are Payable
+Call an Experienced East Brunswick Workers’ Compensation Lawyer Can Help You Determine When Death Benefits Are Payable

 Dependents who are encountering difficulties with their death benefit payments, such as a child’s status as a full-time student being challenged, should consider talking to one of the attorneys at the law offices of Rudnick, Addonizio, Pappa & Casazza in Ocean, Monmouth or Middlesex county.

 Having a seasoned employment attorney by your side ensures that your interests will be safeguarded.
 The attorneys at Rudnick, Addonizio, Pappa & Casazza serve clients in Middlesex, Monmouth and Ocean counties, as well as the Bayshore Area.
 Our years of experience handling Workers’ Compensation cases and our dedication to pursing legal justice can help you get the results you deserve.
 Call an attorney today at 888-657-8883 to schedule a free consultation, or fill out a contact form online.